mennetorelli/Plumberz/README.md

 All the versions described in this section are in the [Wordcount_batch.hs](code/Wordcount_batch.hs) file.

-## Batch version without Conduit
+## I/O version without Conduit
-First of all, we implemented a version of the wordcount script without using Conduit library, to higlight the differences between a non-Conduit and a Conduit version, and understand the benefits that Conduit provides.
+First of all, we implemented a lazy I/O version of the wordcount script without using Conduit library, to higlight the differences between a non-Conduit and a Conduit version, and understand the benefits that Conduit provides.

 ```haskell